✨ ¡No se lo pierda! Inscríbase en nuestro seminario web de agradecimiento a los empleados previsto para el 29 de febrero.🎖️

 • They can be used as incentives for specific behaviors.

-• They help motivate people who lack intrinsic motivation for an activity.
+• They can be used to motivate people who lack intrinsic motivation for an activity.

-• They encourage people to do their best work without worrying about the outcome.
+• They help people to focus on doing their best work without worrying about the outcome.

-• They help improve employee performance by increasing engagement and commitment to the organization's mission and goals.
+• They can help improve performance by increasing employee engagement and commitment to the organization’s mission and goals.

-• They help employees focus on specific tasks rather than getting distracted by other things around them.
+• They help employees focus on specific tasks rather than get distracted by other things around them.

 • They can motivate people to work harder and longer than they would without any incentives.